45 is the New 50!

-For more information about colon cancer screening, visit our Colonscopy Frequently Asked Questions page.
+For more information about colon cancer screening, visit our Colonoscopy Frequently Asked Questions page.
 Tour a giant colon and learn how to keep it healthy.

 Make an Appointment

 Screening for colon cancer is an important step in the prevention of colon cancer.
 To schedule an appointment, please have your ordering provider (primary care, gastroenterologist, or other specialist) contact us to place the order for your procedure.